-Adobo Seasoning is like the Mexican version of seasoned salt or all purpose seasoning.
-You can make this delicious seasoning for everything with 5 ingredients that you already have in your pantry!
+Adobo Seasoning is the Mexican version of seasoned salt or all purpose seasoning.
+Make this delicious seasoning for every possible meal with just 5 ingredients that you already have in your pantry!
 It is delicious, stores well, and finds purpose in plenty of recipes.

-Adobo Seasoning means one thing to Mexican cuisine and another to Filipino dishes.
+Adobo Seasoning means one thing to Mexican cooking and another to Filipino and Puerto Rican dishes.
 Don’t get confused or we will be forced to take away your international foods passport.

 For example, you could use it in recipes like my Celebration Sliders if you wanted to.
 Not going to force you… but wouldn’t hurt to try.